 Fill your congregation with solid biblical content that they can listen to all week, and be aware that many will be growing in their studies day by day.
 It's important that they grow in the biblical direction.

 Also, keep in mind that taking Bethel Music out of your song rotation does not leave your worship team songless.
 There are plenty of awesome songs from biblically guided artists.
-If you need a head start in that direction head to our Great Examples page and our 2020 list of 20 songs to use this year.
-There are also many awesome songs we haven't listed yet.
 Please feel free to recommend solid music to us!
 For more on what to look for in a worship song check out this resource.

 So how do we ensure we're not using Bethel's music?
-You can head to our Unsound page and utilize the search bar.
-It is not by any means an exhaustive list but it's a start.
-You can also go straight to Bethel's Artist Collective page, or search for them on CCLI.
+You can head to Bethel's Artist Collective page, or search for them on CCLI.

 "As a result, we are no longer to be children, tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming; but speaking the truth in love, we are to grow up in all aspects into Him who is the head, even Christ, from whom the whole body, being fitted and held together by what every joint supplies, according to the proper working of each individual part, causes the growth of the body for the building up of itself in love." - Ephesians 4:14-16.